Manouchehri/smi2021/README.md

 - forceasgm - default 0.
 If set to 1 chipset version be showed as 10 - supported now version in saa7115 modules for detect current chip as gm7113c.
 In kernel command line it look like smi2021.forceasgm=1.
 In build as internal module we can set VIDEO\_SMI2021\_INIT\_AS\_GM7113C, but that not recommended, as module parameter present.
+- monochrome - default 0.
+If set to 1 on init output be in monochrome mode only.

 ## Credits